Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 You can find it for download [here](https://github.com/ppy/osu#running-osu).
 In the near future, you will be able to switch to lazer from stable (from the `Release stream` setting) and find the download link on the osu! website.

+Apabila kamu baru ingin mencoba lazer untuk pertama kalinya, selamat datang!

-Kamu dapat mengunduh lazer dari [tautan ini](https://github.com/ppy/osu#running-osu).
+Kamu dapat mengunduh lazer melalui [tautan berikut](https://github.com/ppy/osu#running-osu).

 ## Pertanyaan yang umum diajukan